Show Rules Judging Rules Definitions

-Duplicating Machine: A mechanical device that holds an object and is capable of transferring the object’s shape on to a block of wood, thereby removing the need for the carver to develop visual, relational, or a spatial skill required to correctly transfer the shape into the wood by hand.
+Duplicating Machine: A mechanical devise that holds an object and is capable of transferring the object’s shape on to a block of wood, thereby removing the need for the carver to develop visual, relational, or a spatial skill required to correctly transfer the shape into the wood by hand.

-Instruction Assisted: Includes any carving completed during a workshop or under direct supervision of an instructor.
+Instructor Assisted: Includes any carving completed during a workshop or under direct supervision of an instructor.

 Realistic: A carving which closely resembles a subject in proportion and detail to the real object.

-Originality: The carving must express a high degree of fore thought, planning and imagination.
+Originality: The carving must express a high degree of forethought, planning and imagination.
 The carving captures the attention and interest of the observer.

-Execution: The carving has clean, decisive cuts, and lines.
-The carving is structurally sound, with no visible glue, putty, or paint smears.
+Execution: The carving has clean, decisive cuts and lines.
+The carving is structurally sound, with no visible glue, putty or paint smears.
 The carving contains a high degree of difficulty and exhibits problem solving skills.